-Ms. Li Miu Kam Gina (李妙琴), aged 34, is a Director of Star Properties (Metropolitan).
+Ms. Li Miu Kam Gina (李妙琴), aged 33, is a Director of Star Properties (Metropolitan).
 Ms. Li is primarily responsible for overseeing the wine business including the wine cellar leasing and fine wine trading.
 She joined Metropolitan Lifestyle (H.K.)
 Limited in 2017 and her employment transferred into Star Group when Star Group acquired the business and the brand of Metropolitan.
-Ms. Li has over 11 years' experience in the wine industry.
+Ms. Li has over 10 years' experience in the wine industry.
 She is a veteran at Metropolitan Wine Cellar Group since the early establishment of Metropolitan Wine Cellar in 2012.
 Being passionate about wine, she traveled to Australia for one year to experience the local food and drinks there in 2015.
 Further, in order to broaden her horizon in the wine world, she took a Master degree in Wine Business in Dijon, where the capital of Burgundy for one and half year, to learn directly from Wine Master, Chateaux Owner and winemakers.
 She has been a buyer and has expertly arranged wine tasting and dinner events with chateaux ambassadors.

-Mr. Chan Chi Wai Ivan (陳志偉), aged 46, is a Director of Star Properties (Metropolitan).
+Mr. Chan Chi Wai Ivan (陳志偉), aged 45, is a Director of Star Properties (Metropolitan).
 Mr. Chan is responsible for overseeing the business of storage business.
 He joined Metropolitan Lifestyle (H.K.)
 Limited in 2019 and his employment transferred into Star Group when Star Group acquired the business and the brand of Metropolitan.
-Mr. Chan has over 19 years' experience in the franchise and business development field, with duties covering a board range of areas including new business set-up and steering business growth strategy, with particular focus on mini-storage management and development.
+Mr. Chan has over 18 years' experience in the franchise and business development field, with duties covering a board range of areas including new business set-up and steering business growth strategy, with particular focus on mini-storage management and development.
 He has overseen over 80 brands across different sectors and successfully assisted the brands to establish their franchise business in Hong Kong, Macau and Taiwan.

-Mr. Yu Bobby Jump Ming (余湛銘), aged 34, is a Director of Star Properties.
-Mr. Yu is responsible for the Group's overall business development.
-He has successfully led the Group in new business opportunities and cultivated relationships with different stakeholders including landlords, developers, REITS, family offices, investors and consultants.
+Mr. Yu Bobby Jump Ming (余湛銘), aged 33, is a Director of Star Properties.
+Mr. Yu is responsible for the Group's overall business development, particularly he has led the company in new business opportunities and cultivated relationships with different stakeholders including landlords, developers, REITS, family offices, investors and consultants.
 Prior to that, Mr. Yu has worked with hedge funds and in the private investment industry, where he has gained extensive financial knowledge and experiences.
 Mr. Yu is also the co-founder and General Manager of Metropolitan Workspace, a co-working space across Hong Kong and Asia.
 Mr. Yu has led the expansion of the business from one location to eight within 6 years.
 Mr. Yu has been involved in driving the development, brand building, customer relationship management, marketing, and system development of the business.
-Mr. Yu has a Business Administration Degree from Hofstra University, New York, USA, and is currently pursuing a Master of Science in Real Estate at Hong Kong University, scheduled to graduate in 2024.
+Mr. Yu has a Business Administration Degree from Hofstra University, New York, USA.

-The Board is pleased to present this corporate governance report in the Company's annual report for the year ended 31 December 2022.
+The board (the "Board") of directors (the "Director(s)") of Star Group Company Limited (the "Company", together with the subsidiaries the "Group") is pleased to present this corporate governance report in the Company's annual report for the year ended 31 December 2021 (the "Reporting Period").